james-hu/chat-about-video/README.md

 ### Gemini

-`chat-about-video` supports sending Video frames directly to Google's API without using an intermediate storage.
+`chat-about-video` supports sending Video frames directly to Google's API without a cloud storage.

 - Utilize ffmpeg integration provided by this package for frame image extraction or opt for a DIY approach.
 - Number of frame images is only limited by Gemini API in Google Cloud.